|

 The output consists of fields separated by a tab.
 Each

-record contains the hostname of the host where the file
+record contains the hostname of the host where the file was

-the timestamp, the device name (or - if not applicable),
+timestamp, the device name (or - if not applicable), the

-can be controlled by options -T, -t and -U.
+be controlled by options -T, -t and -U.

 -r Print the raw contents of the data file.
 With this format,